Mansoor Dadullah: Militant activity

 After his brother was killed on May 12, 2007, a Taliban spokesman announced that Mansoor Dadullah would be taking his place as military commander of the Taliban insurgency in Southern Afghanistan.
-His appointment is not thought to be the result of any particular ability, but was simply due to the fact that he was Dadullah's brother.
+His appointment is not thought to be the result of any particular ability, but simply due to his kinship with Dadullah.
 Taliban leader Mullah Omar, who had resented Dadullah's brutality, was said to have opposed Mansoor Dadullah's appointment.
 He did, however, receive support from Al-Qaeda, who wished him to employ the tactics of Abu Musab al-Zarqawi in Afghanistan.